bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 ## Intro

-SRE stands for Site Reliability Engineering, it becomes an important concept to ensure applications' reliability by getting the system back to a steady state as quickly.
-We can use the software as a tool to gain full visibility into the application/system's health and be able to identify and solve the issue before it affects the application's stakeholders.
+SRE, which stands for Site Reliability Engineering, has become an important concept to ensure an application's reliability by quickly returning the system to a steady state.
+Software can be used as a tool to gain full visibility into the health of an application or system, allowing us to identify and resolve issues before they impact stakeholders.

-In this documentation, we will go through the basic concept of SRE and set up an SRE for Registry application as an example.
+In this document, we will explore the basic concept of SRE and demonstrate how to set it up using the Registry application as an example.

 #### Registry
-The registry is an application where teams can submit requests for provisioning namespaces in OpenShift 4 (OCP4) clusters, as well as perform other tasks such as:
+The registry is an application where teams can submit requests for provisioning namespaces in OpenShift 4 (OCP4) clusters.
+The registry allows teams to:

-* Update project contact details and other metadata;
+- Update project contact details and other metadata;
-* Request their project namespace set be created additional clusters;
+- Request that their project namespace be created in additional clusters;
-* Request other resources be provisioned such as KeyCloak realms or Artifactory pull-through repositories. managed by the platform services team
+- Request other resources such as KeyCloak realms or Artifactory pull-through repositories; and
+- Receive management from the platform services team.

-More details of what is Registry app and how it works can be found [here](https://github.com/bcgov/platform-services-registry/blob/master/docs/Whole-project-workflow.md).
+More details about the Registry app and its workings can be found [here](https://github.com/bcgov/platform-services-registry/blob/master/docs/Whole-project-workflow.md).

 ### Setting up SRE
-The scope of SRE includes the deployment, configuration, and monitoring of the app, as well as the availability, latency, change management, emergency response, and capacity management of services in production.
-We use several essential tools: `SLO, SLA, and SLI` in SRE planning and practice, you can find google's definition for those terms [here](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos).
-And to identify those is always the first step.
+The scope of SRE encompasses the deployment, configuration, and monitoring of the app.
+It also covers the availability, latency, change management, emergency response, and capacity management of services in production.
+To ensure optimal performance and reliability, we use several tools and methodologies that align with SRE principles.
-I will use the Registry as an example to walk through this process.

 #### SLA
 The client should be at the center of every aspect of your customer agreement.
 An incident may need fixing ten different issues on the back end.
 But from the client's perspective, the only thing that matters is that the system works as it should, and facts should be reflected in your SLAs and SLOs.
 Be sure to limit your promises to high-level, user-facing functionality, and always use plain language in SLAs.
 Based on this, we can come up with some SLA for the Registry: